Final proposal: UK PM Johnson to unveil Brexit offer to EU

 “That is why we are coming out of the EU on October 31.
 Let’s get Brexit done - we can, we must and we will.”

-Additional reporting by Kylie MacLellan and William James, Editing by Timothy Heritage
+Additional reporting by Kylie MacLellan and William James; Editing by Timothy Heritage and Sandra Maler